-George Street Orchard is in the eighth year of becoming a resilient, diverse and delicious garden.
+George Street Orchard is in the tenth year of becoming a resilient, diverse and delicious garden.
 Our aim is to grow many of the foods we like to eat in a way which captures atmospheric carbon, builds soil, increases biodiversity and blurs the distinction between ornamental and utilitarian.
 To these ends, we emphasise perennial and self-seeding annual plants and work to mimic and encourage natural patterns.
 The garden is structured primarily to accommodate approximately thirty species of fruiting trees, shrubs and vines; some well known and proven in this region, others experimental, but all selected for being viable in, if not perfectly suited to our unique climate.
-Vegetables, medicinal plants, chickens and mushrooms are coordinated and shuffled within.
-This site aims to demonstrate design and strategies we have found to be successful and to inspire action for flourishing edible environments in the city and beyond.
+Vegetables, herbs, medicinal plants, chickens and mushrooms are coordinated and shuffled within.
+We demonstrate design and techniques we have found to be successful to inspire action for flourishing edible environments in the city and beyond.